 Thomas: “All yours.”

 Thomas: “Well I’m not proud.
 I live a simple life, and I don’t do much more than necessary to survive.
 Life is deathly silent out here.
-While most view silence as worthless and avoid it like the plague, I experience great revelations in silence.
-When I sit and dive into the deepest and most mysterious parts of self, answers about the universe, life, and God come to me.
-It is when I stop searching that I find.
-All along, I searched for answers in books, religion, philosophy, and conversation, all of which are helpful.
-But these answers, much simpler than most could ever fathom, were here the whole time.
+While most view silence as worthless and avoid it like the plague, I experience great insight in silence.
+When I sit and become a part of self, answers about the universe, life, and God come to me.
+It is when I stop searching, that I find.
+It is when I stop knowing, that I understand.
+For far too long, I searched for meaning in books, religion, philosophy, and conversation, all of which are useful.
+However, meaning is a human creation in the first place.
+Life is purposeless– it just is!
+If humans disappeared tomorrow, the stars would still shine bright, the birds will keeping singing, the great rivers will keep flowing, and the trees will keep swaying.
+Do you ask for the meaning of a beautiful waterfall?
+How about a sunset?
+Anyhow, I experience my existence; I need not analyze it.
+All of these answers I sought, much simpler than most could ever fathom, were here the whole time.
 I now experience immense joy in what I once considered torments.
 To master happiness is to master life.
 When I clean the hooves of my horses, I do not focus on the pain in my back from hunching over.
-When I chop wood, I simply chop the wood.
+When I chop wood, I simply chop the wood, letting the existence flow through my being.
 I do these tasks with such tranquility of mind, devoid of regret and apprehension, that I am finally living again.
-While most put off living until tomorrow, I simply live here and now.
+While most put off living until tomorrow, I simply live here and now….
+Does that make any sense, Robert?”

-Robert: “You sound smart.
+Robert: “You sound quite clever boy.
 Why ain’t you in school?”

 Thomas: “I don’t belong in school.
 Never have, never will.
 You learn what they want you to learn for their purposes and they don’t want you to go outside of their box, but there’s…”